A Quest in Search of Rare & Threatened Wildlife in the World's Oldest Rain Forests

 Day 4: Wildlife Cruise on the Melinau River

-Travel by longboat up the milky, silt-laden waters of the Melinau River to the Penan settlement of Batu Bungan.
+Travel by longboat up the silt-laden waters of the Melinau River to the Penan settlement of Batu Bungan.
 The traditionally nomadic inhabitants of this village are one of the world's most endangered indigenous ethnic groups, their traditional hunter-gatherer lifestyle threatened by the encroachment of logging and resource development in the rain forest

 .
 Amid the lush tropical jungle en route, keep an eye out for bearded pig, barking deer and mouse deer, as well as primates in the trees, including long-tailed macaques and gibbons.
 The small Malayan sun bear—Southeast Asia's only native bear—also lives here, though it is quite elusive.
 Among the park's diverse birdlife are eight different species of hornbills, including the rhinoceros hornbill featured on the Sarawak state emblem.

 Our journey continues to Wind Cave with its impressive King’s Chamber, an enormous cavern filled with stalactites and stalagmites in intricate lace-like patterns.
 We also see Clearwater Cave, connected by a short boardwalk, which provides habitat for unique plant species including the single-leaf Monophyllaea

 Day 5: Mulu / Sandakan / Kabili-Sepilok Nature Reserve